babakfp/babakfp.ir/src/content/posts/fuck-linux/index.md

 ---
 title: Fuck Linux
 description: My experience with Linux.
 I hate it.
-update: 2024/06/21
+update: 2024/06/23
 create: 2024/06/20
 ---

 "Fuck Linux", is how I felt when using Linux.

-Let me first talk about actual problems that I was experiencing with Linux.
+I tried using Linux three times, and I always ended up returning to Windows.
+This story is about my third Linux experience: I tried Linux Mint and Ubuntu.

+-   Ubuntu version: `ubuntu-24.04-desktop-amd64.iso`.
+-   Linux Mint version: `linuxmint-21.3-cinnamon-64bit.iso`.

+## My System Info

+TODO: Add system info.

+## Display Scaling

-On Windows I can set display scaling to (100%, 125%, 150% and 175%) and it just works.
-I can also set it to anything between 100% and 500% (however this is not recommended by Windows itself, noted in the settings).
+On Windows, I can set display scaling to 100%, 125%, 150%, or 175%, and it works flawlessly.
+Currently, I use 150% scaling on my 15.6-inch laptop screen for easy readability.

-Currently, I am using 150% scaling.
-It's easy to see things.
-I'm using a small (15.6 inch) sized laptop screen.

-I tried both Linux Mint and Ubuntu recently.
-It was their latest version.
-I tried both open-source and proprietary versions of Nvidia drivers.

-On Linux Mint I couldn't set the scaling to anything other than 100% and 200%.
-Which means things are too small or too big.

-On Ubuntu, there was an option called fractional scaling.
-I enabled it, and It allowed me to set the scaling to 125% (which is what I wanted).
-It messed up the mouse speed though (it's fine).
-It also made some text in some software (Chrome and vsCode) look blurry.
-I fixed Chrome by enabling an option in the flags.
-However, the wasn't such an option for vsCode.
-Maybe, if I were to try harder, I could find a way to fix it (maybe?).
+With Linux Mint, I couldn't set the scaling to anything other than 100% and 200%, making everything either too small or too big.
+Ubuntu had an option called fractional scaling, which allowed 125% scaling, but it messed up the mouse speed and made text in some software like Chrome and VSCode look blurry.
+Although I could fix Chrome by enabling a flag option, VSCode remained blurry.

+I tried both Nvidia open-source and proprietary drivers available on Ubuntu and Linux Mint.

+### Ineffective Solutions

-If you google about this, you will find some people saying things like "Just make the font size bigger".
-This is not a great solution.
-Not all text gets bigger.
-For example Chrome URL bar stays the same (small) size.
+Suggestions like "Just make the font size bigger" don't solve the problem, as not all text scales properly.
+For example, the Chrome URL bar stays the same size.

-I installed a software called Tweaks.
-This is what people recommend when you google about customizing the Ubuntu.
-I changed the (Fonts > Hinting) option to (Full), and it made the text look better.
-I also changed (Fonts > Antialiasing) to something that I don't remember.
-I also changed the font-family options.
-After a few minutes, a full screen error message appeared, saying "Something went wrong".
-I restarted the computer and it didn't fix.
+### I Broke the System Trying to Fix Blurry Text

+I installed Tweaks on Ubuntu to fix the blurry text issue, but after changing some settings, I encountered a persistent full-screen error message.
+The fix involved removing all Nvidia drivers, which likely caused other problems.

+I just changed a few options in Tweaks, and after a few minutes, the system broke.
+Restarting the computer didn't fix it.
 The login screen was working fine, but after logging in, it showed me the same error message.
-The way that I solved this was by googling, finding a keyboard shortcut to open a full screen terminal app like thing, and removing all Nvidia drivers.
-This fixed the error, but I think it messed up something else, which I'll explain later.
+I solved it by googling, finding a keyboard shortcut to open a full-screen terminal app-like thing, copying and pasting a command to remove all Nvidia drivers.

-Why display scale is important?
-I need to see things easily and clearly.
-I'm also a bit blind.
-I do design and development work.
-I need pixel perfect precision.
+The error message was:

+> Oh no!
+Something has gone wrong.
+>
+> A problem has occurred and the system can't recover.
+Please log out and try again.

+### Importance of Display Scaling

+Display scaling is crucial for clarity and precision, especially for design and development work.

+## Nvidia Drivers

-The open-source Nvidia driver was faster than the proprietary one.
-It was also not laggy.
+The open-source Nvidia driver was faster.
+The proprietary driver was slower and laggy (relatively speaking).

----
+## Distribution Hell

+Linux has too many distributions and none of them are good.
+Distributions can have their own package managers, which means every software now has to support multiple package managers.
+LOL.
+This looks so much like how Front-end developers have too many runtimes, frameworks, and package managers to choose from.
+There can only be a single runtime, framework, and package manager, and it can solve all problems.
+Same with Linux distributions.
+Just build something that works for everyone.
+Windows is a good example of this.

+## Package Management Nightmares
-Linux has many package managers.
-This is not a good thing.

-On Ubuntu, I was dealing with `.deb`, `.AppImage`, `.tar.gz` and `.tar.xz`.
+Linux has too many distributions and package managers.
+On Ubuntu, I dealt with `.deb`, `.AppImage`, `.tar.gz`, and `.tar.xz` files.

+On Ubuntu, it's not possible to install a Debian package by double-clicking on the `.deb` file.
+You have to use the command line to install it.

-Whenever people talk about Ubuntu, they say that I'ts based on Debian.
+Whenever Linux users talk about Ubuntu, they say that it's based on Debian.
 This tells me that I can easily install Debian packages.
 However, when I tried to install a package, I got an error message saying that some dependencies were missing.
-I wasted a lot of time trying to figure things out and fix this.
-I found out there is a thing called GDebi (if I remember correctly).
+I wasted a lot of time on this.
+I found out there is a thing called GDebi.
 I installed it, and then I used it to install the package.
 It worked.
 However, it didn't always work.
 Not sure if this was an issue with GDebi or if it was something else.

-I had issues with `.AppImage`, `.tar.gz` and `.tar.xz` files too.
+I had issues with `.AppImage`, `.tar.gz`, and `.tar.xz` files too.
 I don't remember much, and I don't feel like explaining it.
 Just know that I wasted a lot of time, and it made me frustrated.

 Linux Mint was much better than Ubuntu.
-I could just double-click on the `.deb` file and it would install it.
+I could just double-click on a `.deb` file and install it.

-I installed Ubuntu because I thought it may fix the scaling issue.
+I installed Ubuntu because I thought it might fix the scaling issue.

+## Customization

-Ubuntu didn't have much customization options.
+Ubuntu didn't have many customization options.
+You need to install a software called Tweaks to change basic settings.

----
+## VSCode Shortcuts

-I use vsCode and on Linux/Ubuntu, shortcuts were different.
+I use VSCode, and on Linux/Ubuntu, the shortcuts were different.

----
+## Shell Differences

 I use PowerShell on Windows and Linux uses Bash.
 The shortcuts and the behavior of keys and their features were different.